SnowflakePowered/snowflake/ARCHITECTURE.md

 ### Snowflake.Support.StoneProvider

 Provides access to [Stone](https://stone.snowflakepowe.red/#/) platform and controller definitions.
+Also provides access to a variety of ROM file signatures that can help determine if a file can be assessed as a ROM with a valid Stone platform mimetype.

 ### Snowflake.Support.StoreProviders